Most North Alabama schools go remote, close Friday due to severe weather threat

-Due to the potential for severe weather on Friday morning, some schools are making changes to their days.
+Due to the potential for severe weather on Friday morning, many schools are making changes to their days.

 We'll add to this list as we get updates.